lxs602/Chinese-Mandarin-Dictionaries/README.md

 ## [康熙字典 Kangxi Radical Dictionary](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/%E5%BA%B7%E7%86%99%E5%AD%97%E5%85%B8%20Kangxi%20Dictionary)

 A character dictionary compiled by order of the Kangxi emperor of the Qing dynasty in AD 1710, with 214 radicals forming the basis of modern radical dictionaries.
-Compilation and HTML layout by [WFG](http://fgwang.blogspot.com).
-An exact copy of the original (no credit claimed), for those searching the web in English, and for posterity.
+Compilation and HTML layout by [WFG](http://fgwang.blogspot.com). <br>An exact copy of the original (no credit claimed), for those searching the web in English, and for posterity.

 ### [Download 下载 / 下載](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/%E5%BA%B7%E7%86%99%E5%AD%97%E5%85%B8%20Kangxi%20Dictionary)